Cheesecake Factory (CAKE) Q1 2017 Results - Earnings Call Transcript

 Karen Holthouse - Goldman Sachs & Co.

-Well that (28:09) I know your commodity basket just given the amount of fresh food that you serve, you do have a little bit more exposure to produce than the average restaurant.
+Well, then I know your commodity basket just given the amount of fresh food that you serve, you do have a little bit more exposure to produce than the average restaurant.
 Should we be thinking about any impacts in 2Q from weather in California?
 I know a couple of other companies at this point have talked about seeing some spikes there?

 W. Douglas Benn - Cheesecake Factory, Inc.